Connect with us

 In 2017, Floyd Mayweather technically retired, although he’s been returning to the ring occasionally – for example, in his fight with Logan Paul in 2021 or with his former sparring partner Don Moore.

-In 2021, he was added to the International Boxing Hall of Fame, joining some of his former opponents, such as Arturo Gatti or Miguel Cotto.
+In 2021, he was added to the International Boxing Hall of Fame, joining some of his former opponents, such as Arturo Gatti and Miguel Cotto.

 How Does Floyd Mayweather Spend His Money?

-Since Floyd Mayweather has accumulated a lot of money during his years as a boxer, it shouldn’t be surprising that he likes to spend it.
+Since Floyd Mayweather has amassed a lot of money over his boxing career, it shouldn’t be surprising that he likes to spend it.

-The former boxer has several properties all over the United States.
-His primary residence is the 11-bedroom home he bought for $10 million in Las Vegas (although it isn’t his only property in the city).
+The former boxer owns several properties across the United States.
+His primary residence is the 11-bedroom home he bought for $10 million in Las Vegas (though it isn’t his only property there).
 His other properties are located in New York and Beverly Hills.
 The Beverly Hills mansion cost him about $25 million and includes spaces such as a candy shop and a movie theater.

 In addition to real estate, Floyd Mayweather owns the Mayweather Boxing Club and a Gentlemen’s club in Vegas called Girl Collection.